apache/beam/beam-site/src/documentation/programming-guide.md

               .withAllowedLateness(Duration.standardDays(2)));
 ```

 When you set `.withAllowedLateness` on a `PCollection`, that allowed lateness propagates forward to any subsequent `PCollection` derived from the first `PCollection` you applied allowed lateness to.
-If you want to change the allowed lateness later in your pipeline, you must do so explictly by applying `Window.withAllowedLateness()` again.
+If you want to change the allowed lateness later in your pipeline, you must do so explictly by applying `Window.configure().withAllowedLateness()`.

 ### Adding timestamps to a PCollection's elements